esa/ccsds-css-frm-editor/README.md

 A github repository hosting an eclipse p2 update site is available here: https://github.com/esa/ccsds-css-frm-editor-p2

-Use this URL as an eclipse update site to install and updates the Functional Resource Editor Plugins in eclipse: https://esa.github.io/ccsds-css-frm-editor-p2/
+Use this URL as an eclipse update site to install and update the Functional Resource Editor Plugins in eclipse: https://esa.github.io/ccsds-css-frm-editor-p2/